 Green Templeton College has a good range of accommodation at reasonable rents.

-We normally expect to be able to provide accommodation to students for two years of a three-year course, and to most if not all new students.
+We normally expect to be able to provide accommodation to students for two years, and to most if not all new students.
 Students migrating to the College after completing part of their course are normally offered accommodation for one year.

 There is also limited accommodation for students with partners and families, including a number of self-contained flats and some small houses bordering the College site.
 Students who are bringing families with them to Oxford are strongly advised to apply for their programme of study as early as possible and to specify Green Templeton College as their preferred college in order to have the best chance of securing suitable accommodation.